Gardenia Aisek: Government career

 Aisek became the first female Director of the Chuuk State Department of Education, and retained the role from 2010 to 2014.
 During her tenure, she led an education reform effort until she was controversially fired by the Chuuk Board of Education.
 Aisek sued for wrongful termination.

-In 2017, Aisek became the first woman elected to the Chuuk State Legislature, having won by a wide margin.
+In 2017, Aisek was elected to the Chuuk State Legislature, having won by a wide margin.
 While serving in the state senate, she was a delegate to the Association of Pacific Islands Legislatures.
-In 2021, Aisek was sworn in by President David Panuelo as the Secretary of the Federated States of Micronesia Department of Education.
+In 2021, Aisek was sworn in by President David Panuelo as the Secretary of the Federated States of Micronesia Department of Education together with Ausen Lambert, Marcus Samo and Elina Akinaga.
 Aisek helped secure a $17,700,000 investment from the World Bank in 2022 to improve the country’s education system and vocational training.
 In a statement, President Panuelo said, "Words cannot express how proud I am of Secretary Aisek and her team at the Department of Education, and how thankful we are for the World Bank’s financial support for this project."